Awards

 Application materials (please submit)

-Summary of their work and its impact in the 5 years since their PhD (max 500 words)
+A 300-word summary of the impact of the applicant‘s work in the 5 years since their PhD

 Proof of PhD award (with date)